Deaths on Mount Everest

 Everest is thought to be 60 million years old.
 Everest is the product of tectonic plate movement as the Indian subcontinental plate collides with the Eurasian continental plate.
 Nobody knew Mount Everest was the highest peak on the earth prior to the 19th century.

 On May 29, 1953 AD, Sir Edmund Percival Hillary KG, and Tenzing Norgay Sherpa became the first people to successfully climb Mount Everest.
 Eight of the top ten mountains are located in Nepal.
 The most well-known of them all is Mount Everest.
 In the year 1920, climbers attempt to ascend Mount Everest.

-Best Season For Everest region trekking
+It best Season For Everest region trekking

 One of the most well-known treks in Nepal is the trip to the Everest base camp.
 The majority of visitors desire a close-up view of Mount Everest when they travel there.
 They will go to Kala Patthar and Everest Base Camp (5364) (5545m).
 The vista from Kala Patthar, the highest point of Everest Base Camp, is the most well-known.

 September through mid-December and February through June will be the ideal times to hike in the Everest region.
 It’s referred to as the high season.
 That is the mountain’s slightly busy season.
 The weather in the mountain will be clear and cloudless at that time.
 The mountain will then appear in a lovely overview.
 Also, it helps to avoid Deaths on Mount Everest.

 Some members of the group also discovered that the months of January and July and August might be challenging.
 While it will be chilly and snowy on the trails in January, the mountain views will be stunning.
 Snow will completely encircle the mountain.
 The ideal temperature is during the day, but at night it will be bitterly chilly.
 In July and August, Nepal experiences its rainy season.
 As a result, the weather is unpredictable and there is a lot of rain right now.